-Emilia Phillips is the author of the two poetry collections Signaletics (2013) and Groundspeed (forthcoming in early 2016) from the University of Akron Press and three chapbooks including Bestiary of Gall (Sundress Publications, 2013) and Beneath the Ice Fish Like Souls Look Alike (Bull City Press, 2014).
+Emilia Phillips is the author of the two poetry collections, Signaletics (2013) and Groundspeed (forthcoming March 2016) from the University of Akron Press, and three chapbooks.
 Her poetry appears in Agni, Crazyhorse, Green Mountains Review, Gulf Coast, Harvard Review, The Kenyon Review, New England Review, Poetry, West Branch Wired, and elsewhere.
-She’s the recipient of fellowships to the Bread Loaf Writers Conference, U.S. Poets in Mexico, and Vermont Studio Center; the 2012 Poetry Prize from The Journal; and the 2013–2014 Emerging Writer Lectureship from Gettysburg College.
-She serves as a staff member of the Sewanee Writers’ Conference and as a prose editor of 32 Poems.
-She lives in Richmond, Virginia where she teaches creative writing and literature at Virginia Commonwealth University.
+She has received fellowships to Bread Loaf Writers’ Conference, The Kenyon Review Writers Workshop, U.S. Poets in Mexico, and Vermont Studio Center; the 2013–2014 Emerging Writer Lectureship at Gettysburg College; and the 2012 Poetry Prize from The Journal.
+She is the interviews editor for the 32 Poems Prose Feature.
+She lives in Richmond, Virginia and teaches creative writing and literature at The College of William & Mary and Virginia Commonwealth University.

 She blogs here at Ears Roaring with Many Things: On Teaching Creative Writing.